martincartledge/martins-blog-deprecated-/content/blog/pointers-json-marshal-and-unmarshal-in-go/index.md

 }
 ```

-next, we check if the value of `err` _is not_ `nil`, if this evaluates to `true` we step inside of this if statement and our error handling code is ran
+Next, we check if the value of `err` _is not_ `nil`, if this evaluates to `true` we step inside of this if statement and our error handling code is ran

-for this example, we have no errors so the execution of our code continues
+For this example, we have no errors so the execution of our code continues

 ```go
 fmt.Println(res)
 ```

-the last line in `func` `main` uses the `fmt` package and logs the value of `res`, our newly marshaled data
+The last line in `func` `main` uses the `fmt` package and logs the value of `res`, our newly marshaled data

 This is the value of `res` post-marshal: